blockbridge/blockbridge-kb/release/5.1/index.md

 * **Diskctl Enclosure View:** Management of devices and volumes is significantly simpler with an enclosure-centric view that's now the default in the "diskctl" command.
-* **IP Addresses Scale:** The dataplane now supports up to 32 front-facing IP addresses for iSCSI data services.
+* **IP Addresses Scale:** Doubled the number of supported front-facing IP addresses for data services.
-* **iSCSI Sessions Scale:** The dataplane now permits up to 256 iSCSI sessions on a single target.
+* **iSCSI Sessions Scale:** Doubled the number iSCSI sessions on a single target to support large multipath shared storage clusters.

+---

 Miscellaneous
 -------------